 The advanced tuition deposit is applied toward the student account charges for the first semester in the program.
-The deposit is refundable through the payment deadline for the initial semester for which the deposit is paid.

 If the student has an external form of payment for the semester such as a scholarship, private loan, or 3rd party payment, the student must provide ample proof and documentation either from the lender or from the party providing the scholarship or payment on file.
 This also must be recorded in the student's electronic file notes.